See a vulnerability summary

 The following are short descriptions of what you find for each column:

-- Priority score: The share corresponding to the type of vulnerability out of the total priority units accumulated by a group, where priority units comprise (a) the quantitative value corresponding to the qualitative assessment you or your team made of the affected root regarding how critical it is to your software development project; (b) your organization's prioritization policies based on testing technique that found the vulnerability, attack vector, and vulnerability exploitability; (c) the Priority set for individual vulnerabilities when assigned a treatment; and (d) a default score calculated using the Common Vulnerability Scoring System (CVSS) as follows: (4^(CVSS-4)) / 4.096
+- Priority score: The share corresponding to the weakness out of the total priority units accumulated by a group, where priority units comprise (a) the quantitative value corresponding to the qualitative assessment you or your team made of the affected root regarding how critical it is to your software development project; (b) your organization's prioritization policies based on testing technique that found the vulnerability, attack vector, and vulnerability exploitability; (c) the Priority set for individual vulnerabilities when assigned a treatment; and (d) a default score calculated using the Common Vulnerability Scoring System (CVSS) as follows: (4^(CVSS-4)) / 4.096

-- Severity Overview: The number of detected vulnerabilities of each CVSS qualitative severity rating, which groups scores as follows:
+- Severity overview: The number of detected vulnerabilities of each CVSS qualitative severity rating, which groups scores as follows:

 - Low (0.1 - 3.9)